This company will tell you which vitamins and supplements to take based on your DNA

 Nutrigene believes your genes may hold the secret to what you might be missing in your diet.
 The company will send you tailor-made liquid vitamin supplements based on a lifestyle quiz and your DNA.

 You fill out an assessment on the startup’s website, choose a recommended package, such as essentials, improve performance or optimize gut health, and Nutrigene will send you liquid supplements built just for you.
-It is also going to start allowing customers to upload their 23andMe data to find get an assessment of their nutritional needs based on DNA.
+It is also going to start allowing customers to upload their 23andMe data to get an assessment of their nutritional needs based on DNA.

 Founder Min FitzGerald launched the startup out of Singularity and later accepted a Google fellowship for the idea.
 Nutrigene is now going through the current YC class.
 Her co-founder and CTO Van Duesterberg comes from a biotech and epigenetics background and holds a PhD from Stanford.